 Printing.
-One of your workplace’s most mundane functions– and yet, the source for so much attention and emotion (ie rage) when you need those documents…five minutes ago.
+One of your workplace’s most mundane functions– and yet, the source for so much attention, and frustration when you needed those documents…five minutes ago.
 While printing may not be at the top of your priority list, or anywhere on your radar for the majority of your day, it still needs to work.
 If you were tasked with creating a list of machines you wanted to take a baseball bat to, would your office printer be at the top of your list?

 Printing Just Needs To Work